How to Get More Google Reviews as a Contractor (Without Pestering Customers)

 Referrals happen because someone had a good experience and ran into a neighbor who needed the same thing.
 Reviews work the same way — but only if you make it easy.
 Most contractors never ask.
 And the ones who do ask once, get uncomfortable when it feels awkward, and never ask again.

-Here's how to build a simple, consistent review system that actually works.
+Here's how to build a simple, consistent review system that actually works — and why getting this right matters more in 2026 than it ever has before.

 Why Google Reviews Matter More Than You Think

-Google reviews directly affect two things that impact your revenue:
+Google reviews directly affect two things that hit your revenue:

 Reviews are your reputation made visible.
 You've spent years building the actual reputation.
 This is just about making it show up where customers are looking.